tobiasbueschel/awesome-pokemon/readme.md

 - [PokemonGo-DesktopMap](https://github.com/mchristopher/PokemonGo-DesktopMap) - Electron App around PokemonGo-Map.
 - [pokelocater](https://github.com/emeth-/pokelocater) - Display pokemon nearby to your location on a map.
 - [Pokemap](https://github.com/omkarmoghe/Pokemap) - A native Android client to map the Pokemon around you.
+- [PokeScanner (android only)](https://github.com/BrianEstrada/PokeScanner) - Android app which scans the area near you for pokemon.
+Like pokevision in app form.
+- [Poke Vision](https://pokevision.com/) - Find pokemon by location.

 #### Tips And Tricks
 - [TechCrunch](https://techcrunch.com/gallery/pokemon-go-tips/) - 13 ways to be better at Pokémon Go.